scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-fp.md

 ### Companion Object

 A first approach is to define the behavior — the functions — in a companion object.

+>As discussed in the Domain Modeling [Tools section][modeling-tools], a _companion object_ is an `object` that has the same name as a class, and is declared in the same file as the class.

 With this approach, in addition to the enumeration or case class you also define an equally named companion object that contains the behavior.

 ```scala
 case class Pizza(